 \subsection{Overhead Analysis}

-\revise{}{ The primary overhead introduced by \sysname comes from the pack scheduler, which packs decode batches into CTAs at runtime.
-To mitigate its overhead, as described in \secref{sec:design_pack.pack_scheduler}, we design a lazy update mechanism that reduces the schedule's triggering frequency without affecting correctness and overlaps its execution with the serving system's preprocessing stage.
-To evaluate the overhead, we measure both the scheduling latency and the preprocessing latency under the toolagent and conversation traces at a request rate of 8 and 5 req/s.
-As shown in \figref{fig:eval_overhead}, the average scheduling latency is lower than the preprocessing latency by 81.6\% and 88.8\%, respectively.
+The primary overhead introduced by \sysname comes from the pack scheduler, which packs decode batches into CTAs at runtime. \sysname's lazy update mechanism (\secref{sec:design_pack.pack_scheduler}) is designed to mitigate the overhead.
+It reduces the scheduler's triggering frequency without affecting correctness and overlaps its execution with the serving system's pre-attention tasks (\eg metadata preparation, QKV projection).
+To validate, we measure both the scheduling latency and the pre-attention task latency under toolagent and conversation traces at request rates of 5 and 8 req/s.
+As shown in \figref{fig:eval_overhead}, the average scheduling latency is lower than the pre-attention task latency by 42.3\% and 49.6\%, respectively.
 Consistently, the P99 TPOT in \figref{fig:eval_e2e_overall} \num{c1}-\num{c4} shows 19.4–93.4\% reduction compared with the baselines.
-Therefore, when running on an asynchronous CPU thread, the pack scheduler will \textit{not} introduce additional end-to-end latency, demonstrating the effectiveness of the lazy update mechanism in \sysname. }
+Therefore, when running on an asynchronous CPU thread, the pack scheduler will \textit{not} introduce additional end-to-end latency, demonstrating the effectiveness of the lazy update mechanism in \sysname.